turbot/terraform-provider-steampipecloud/docs/data-sources/organization.md

 page_title: "steampipecloud_user Data Source - terraform-provider-steampipecloud"
 subcategory: ""
 description: |-
-  The organization data source allows to retrieve information about existing organization.
+  Use this data source to retrieve information about an existing organization.
 ---

 # Data Source: steampipecloud_organization

-The organization data source allows to retrieve information about existing organization.
+Use this data source to retrieve information about an existing organization.

 ## Example Usage